 “Presenting your very first look at the “Nightmare of the Wolf” logo.
 The Continent’s future is bright,” the show wrote on Instagram back in December.

 Additionally, there’s a live-action prequel series entitled The Witcher: Blood Origins in the works.
-This project was first announced back in July and is set 1200 years before Geralt.
+This project was first announced back in July last year and is set 1200 years before Geralt.
+It’s a six-part limited series, which is perfect binge content if you ask me.